amirgroup-codes/shap-zero/README.md

 ## Load a previously computed Fourier transform

 If you previously ran `explainer.compute_fourier_transform()`, SHAP zero will automatically save the Fourier transform to `output_directory/fourier_transform.pickle`.
-To resume explaining from that previous checkpoint, you can load in the Fourier transform path into the `shapzero.init`.
+To resume explaining from that previous checkpoint, you can load in the Fourier transform path into `shapzero.init`.
 ```python
 explainer = shapzero.init(
     q=q,